FarhadG/mesh-code-editor/README.md

-MESH
+# MESH
-====
+> A sleek, collaborative, online code editor for HTML, CSS, JavaScript

-Mesh is a sleek collaborative online code editor for HTML, CSS, JavaScript, and jQuery.
+---

-This project is in its early stages and will continue to grow with new features.
+This project won Firebase's solo hackathon when their API was first exposed.
+That said, it will continue to grow (and be updated) with new features.
 If something is not working or you would like a new feature, please use the issues page.

 ## Demo